vkhazin/aws-chaos-beaver/README.md

 # Aws Chaos Beaver #

 # Overview #
 * Simulate service/process failures to validate stack reliability
+* The end-point is to stop service or to kill a process to verify how overall application stack survives partial failures
 * Execute arbitrary shell commands on ec2 instances using [SSM agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)

 # Components #